mrdavemorgan/lepgallery/readme.txt

 == Screenshots ==

-1. This is the browsing view.
-One picture is larger and thumbnails for the previous and next picture links are displayed. screenshot-1.jpg.
+1. The browsing view.
+One picture is larger and thumbnails for the previous and next picture links are displayed.
+There were movie files in this directory, so links to view those are displayed also.
+2. The gallery thumbnail view.
+A breadcrumb trail up to the top level of the gallery is displayed along with the sub-galleries.
+These are each generated automatically by reading the file system of your photo directories.

 == Dependencies ==